 The meal plan is a minimum

-I had to learn that extreme hunger or not, the meal plan should be seen as a minimum intake.
-I should aim to go over this minimum as much as possible each day.
+Extreme hunger or not, the meal plan should be seen as a minimum intake.
+Aim to go over this minimum as much as possible each day.
 The problem with meal plans, is that they can quickly become a form of restriction in themselves.

 Here’s how a meal plan can be restrictive:

 What if the meal plan says have a sandwich but what I really want is a cheeseburger?
 You can bet my eating disorder will tell me not to deviate from the meal plan, right?